 - Epic Rocking: Well... how much more epic can you get?
 The tracks are veritable jams that stretch out several minutes, like the 25:13 "Symphony No. 6, Opus 95" and the title track, which goes on for 51:43 straight ahead!
-All this, backed by a huge classical orchestra.
+All this, backed by the huge Royal Philharmonic Orchestra.

 - Genre-Busting: It's a composite of rock and classical music.
-At first the band and orchestra play one at a time, but later during the performance they start to perform together until they become one soundscape.
+At first the band and orchestra play separately, but later during the performance, they start to perform together until they become one soundscape.

 - Instrumentals: The music is mostly instrumental, due to the nature of classical music, of course.